Bhagavad Gita Chapter 18 Verse 49 Meaning

 What is the main idea of Bhagavad Gita 18.49?

+This verse carries the weight of lived truth.
 He whose intellect is unattached everywhere, who has subdued his self, from whom desire has fled, he attains the supreme state of freedom from action through renunciation.
-This verse emphasizes liberation with clarity and purpose.
+In the context of the synthesis of all teachings and the invitation to complete...

 How can I apply Bhagavad Gita 18.49 in daily life?